ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-persist/persist-client-api.md

 Ballerina record types used in the generated clients are derived from the entity types defined in the data model.

-Example of a defined entity,
+Below is an example of a defined entity.
 ```ballerina
 type Workspace record {|
     readonly string id;